HansSCHR/tulip_project/README.md

 To run the script you need a linux environment, to install Python and the framework Tulip.

-You can use Python2 or Python3.
-Python2 is installed by default in your linux environment.
-If you want install Python3, run in your terminal :
+You can use Python2 already installed in your linux environment.

+But you can use Python3 if you want.
+To install Python3, run in your terminal :

 ```
 $ sudo apt-get update